brainlescoder/cardiovasculardiseaseproblem/README.md

 # Based on this classify the people who have the disease.

-This was an interesting one, thoroughly enjoyed it through out the project.
+This was an interesting one, thoroughly enjoyed it through out the project..